 Feed the Lorikeets

 This is an experience for the books and the only exhibit we had to wait to get into.
 Visitors get the opportunity to purchase Lorikeet food and go and feed them.
-Depending on the time of day and how much they already had to eat you could get swarmed with birds!
+Depending on the time of day and how much they already had to eat, a swarm of birds could greet you!
 There were literally birds landing on folks heads, lining their arms and landing on their hands.
-I wasn’t able to capture a good photo of this phenomenon, but check out the parks website for photos.
+I wasn’t able to capture a good photo of this phenomenon, but check out the park’s website for photos.
 Sophie loved this!
 She couldn’t get over being so close to the birds and having them flying over her head.
 Be sure to bring cash because each cup of feed is $1.00.
 I would recommend buying more than one!
 Fair warning: You may get pooped on by the birds.

-Other Tips and Recommendations for Visiting the Zoo
+Other Tips and Recommendations for Visiting Kentucky Down Under

 We thoroughly enjoyed our visit to Kentucky Down Under.
-We do have a few tips and recommendation that may help make your experience at the adventure zoo even better.
+We do have a few tips and recommendations that may help make your experience at the adventure zoo even better.

 - LOOK FOR A GROUPON– We were able to snag our tickets on Groupon.
 This made the zoo more affordable, as regular admission is not cheap.
 The money we saved we used to rent the golf cart!

-- BRING WATER AND SUNSCREEN- The zoo does allow you to bring in your own water and food if you so desire to bring them in.
+- BRING WATER AND SUNSCREEN- The Kentucky Down Under Adventure Zoo does allow you to bring in your own water and food if you so desire to bring them in.

 - CHECK OUT THE OUTBACK CAFE’– A lovely staff member gave me the low down on the Cafe’.
-Most things in the Cafe’ are made from scratch and they cater to special diet needs.
-The woman who is runs the cafe’ takes great pride in her work and they will often sell out of items.
+The Cafe makes most items from scratch and they cater to special diet needs.
+The woman who runs the cafe’ takes great pride in her work and they will often sell out of items.
 They have a variety of things from Frito Pie to Bison Burgers!
-We only stopped in for beverages, however the food looked amazing!
+We only stopped in for beverages, however, the food looked amazing!

 - DON’T WEAR FLIP-FLOPS- Trust me on this, it will make navigating the park a whole lot easier and you won’t have gravel in your flip-flop every two minutes.